raecellann/NLP-Projects/Fake News Detector/README.md

 # 🔍 Fake News Detector

-A powerful web application that detects fake news using Natural Language Processing (NLP) and Machine Learning techniques.
+A web application that detects fake news using Natural Language Processing (NLP) and Machine Learning techniques.
 The system can analyze text from multiple sources including direct text input, URLs, and images using OCR technology.

 ## ✨ Features